idris-community/idris2-lsp/README.md

 **NOTE: At this stage the LSP server requires an ipkg file to work correctly, for reference material about packages look [here](https://idris2.readthedocs.io/en/latest/tutorial/packages.html) and [here](https://idris2.readthedocs.io/en/latest/reference/packages.html).
 To start a new project with an ipkg, even for a single file, you can issue the `idris2 --init` command, which provides an interactive interface for package creation.**

 ## Compile
-To compile `idris2-lsp` you need a working installation of the Idris2 compiler (available [here](https://github.com/idris-lang/Idris2)) and you also need the `idris2api` package.
-See the [install guide](https://github.com/idris-lang/Idris2/blob/master/INSTALL.md) how to build the `idris2api` package.
+To compile `idris2-lsp` you need the `0.5.1` release of the Idris2 compiler (available [here](https://github.com/idris-lang/Idris2/releases/tag/v0.5.1)) and you also need the `idris2api` package.
+See the [install guide](https://github.com/idris-lang/Idris2/blob/master/INSTALL.md) on how to build the `idris2api` package.

-**NOTE: The version of the Idris2 compiler available as submodule is the only tested version, we will try to keep in sync with the latest master.
-For specific releases of the compiler refer to the branches with the same name as the release.**

 ## Install
 Run `make install` to install the server, by default it will be placed in the same default directory of the Idris2 compiler, i.e. `~/.idris2/bin`.